differentfun/virtualbox-kvm-debian-conflict-fix/README.md

    - If `vboxdrv` fails to load, it provides hints (reinstall DKMS modules or address Secure Boot).

 4. Ensures your user is in the `vboxusers` group:
+   - Creates the group if it’s missing (e.g., VirtualBox packages were installed manually).
    - Adds the invoking user to `vboxusers` if missing.
 You’ll need to log out and back in once for group membership to apply.

 5. Optionally prevents KVM from auto‑loading at boot: